5 steps for particle reduction in RTU packaging

 The first step in any particle reduction program for RTU containers, e.g., vials, is sourcing high-quality packaging materials free from impurities.
 This includes glass vials manufactured in a controlled environment using stringent quality control processes.
 By selecting packaging materials from industry-leading, qualified suppliers, manufacturers can ensure their products have exceptionally low levels of defects and contaminants.

-2. Clean manufacturing process
+2. Particle reduction through clean manufacturing process

 3. State-of-the-art equipment